HSBNE/manual.hsbne.org/docs/howwework/constitution.md

     4. Quorum is 2
     5. Notice is 2 business days, unless unanimous agreement to bring forward.
-8. Notice
-    1. For calling a meeting is 2 business days;
-        1. Unless unanimous agreement to bring forward.
-        2. There is no notice period for agenda items
+    6. There is no notice period for agenda items
-        3. The medium of notice shall be any medium as chosen by the executive.
+    7. The medium of notice shall be any medium as chosen by the executive.

 ## The Board